 - Building a framework for a business to continue growing.

 - Finding innovative and contemporary solutions to industry-wide problems.

 Perks That Come With The Job

 Being hired for your expertise comes with a lot of perks—and we don’t mean great insurance.
 If you are an independent contractor that is hired often as an expert or a consultant, then you are building your brand.

 In essence, you will be showcasing how you are an authority figure in your industry.
 Instead of looking for jobs, people will come looking for you.
 In other words, your job hunting days will be over.

 Many people are able to build a branding strategy based on their extensive knowledge base.
 They may create content in different ways that depend on audiences trusting that they are authority figures.
 They may be onboarded on a temporary or more permanent basis by businesses wishing to take advantage of their extensive knowledge.
-In essence, functional experts are irreplaceable.
+In essence, such mentors are irreplaceable.
 Their role in modern-day business functions is necessary and often urgent.